Mobile menu toggle

 Mac OS X Snow Leopard optimizes features

-Given that Leopard overreached in some senses, Snow Leopard restored Apple’s reputation for quality products that “just work.”
+Given that OS X Leopard overreached in some senses, OS X Snow Leopard restored Apple’s reputation for quality products that “just work.”
 It’s no surprise that it hung around for a long time.
 (That’s possibly also due to it being the last version of OS X that ran on early Intel Macs.)

 Mac updates get cheaper

 The 2009 upgrade changed the game in another way, too.
-Previous versions of OS X cost $129, but Snow Leopard only set buyers back the comparatively paltry sum of $29.
+Previous versions of the Mac operating system cost $129, but Snow Leopard only set buyers back the comparatively paltry sum of $29.
 The price cut prefigured Apple’s decision to do away with many software charges altogether a few years later.
-2013’s OS X Mavericks may have been the first free desktop OS from Apple, but Snow Leopard marked the way.
+2013’s OS X Mavericks may have been the first free desktop operating system from Apple, but Snow Leopard led the way.

 Ultimately, Mac OS X Snow Leopard became a very important update for Mac users.
 It focused on getting things right, correcting previous mistakes, and paying attention to under-the-hood improvements rather than user-facing ones.